aweber21/dotfiles/README.md

-# dotfiles
+# initial-setup
-This repository contains all of the dotfiles for my Arch Linux installation.
+This branch contains all of the dotfiles after the initial setup for my Arch Linux installation.